qualtrak/docs-data-connector-api/documentation/source/api-getrecordingsforusers.rst

 	Used to store all the information required by the Recorder to perform a search for recordings for a list of users.

 :ref:`DataConnectorProperties <DataConnectorProperties-label>`
-	Used to store user credentials required for an authentication challenge at the recorder end point.
+	Describes the user credentials required for an authentication challenge by the Recorder.

 Please return a **IEnumerable** of :ref:`MediaUser-label` objects.